Names & Titles

 However among more organic bands of hunters or brigands the word 'leader' may be used.
 A fold or community in a wild or hostile land may choose its best warrior to likewise adopt this role and title.

 Any warrior whose reputation of prowess is such that they can attract warriors to follow them is given the title 'Lord' or 'Lady' which can apply to a person whether they are of common or aristocratic birth.
-Arising from this are expressions of admiration such as "he is a lord with the long sword" or "she slays like a lady".
+Arising from this are expressions such as "he is a lord with the long sword" or "she slays like a lady" to show admiration.
 Originally all ruling nobility had to be military but now there is a distinction between the most important of gentry and the most powerful of warriors.
 As such a 'Knight' may well be only a civilian.
+An armed knight however will often mentor a 'squire' into military service.

 All members of the gentry are referred to as 'gentlepersons' or 'gentles' however this term is sometimes also attached to anyone who cultivates the manners of the gentry.
 Any member of the nobility may have the terms 'Sir' or 'Madam' precede their given name.
 Other aristocratic titles only apply to persons in particular power-positions: